ChrisSantosLang/redscience/README.rst

 <https://github.com/ChrisSantosLang/redscience/blob/master/LICENSE/>`_ and
 accompanied by educational resources so that diverse social groups can make their own versions which they fully understand and control.
 It is as much a curriculum about coding as it is code.
-Report bugs/ideas here, contribute code here, contribute as an educator here.
+Report bugs/ideas `here <https://github.com/ChrisSantosLang/redscience/issues>`_, contribute code here, contribute as an educator here.